RubyMKE/Ruby101/README.md

 `DON'T PANIC`

 Installation of Ruby and other tools is not as hard as it used to be, but things still occasionally go wrong.
-We have volunteers all around to help when it does.
-Just raise your hand and find one of us.
+We will have volunteers around to help if something does go awry.
+Just raise your hand or find one of us.

 # The Long Version (Recommended)
 The [RailsBridge](http://workshops.railsbridge.org/) team has created a fantastic set of installation documentation along with tests to ensure everything is configured correctly.

+`HOLD UP.
+READ THIS.
+IT MUST MAY SAVE YOUR LIFE...`

+As you go through each section of the installation please read the _entire_ step through its end and _then_ execute the step.
+There are sublties about the installation process that if done out of order will get you caught up.
+All in, the installation takes people 30 to 45 minutes and most of that is donwloading softare.
+Good luck!

+`Okay.
+Now you can click away...`

 [RailsBridge Install Fest Instructions](http://ruby201.herokuapp.com/installfest/)